JeffDeCola/hello-go-deploy-gce/docs/_includes/README.md

 For fun, I use concourse to automate the above steps.

+In order to use concourse, you must deal with secrets,

+* Google service account file
+* Public/private keys for packer to pull github repos
+* Name of google project at gce

+You must also have a docker container that has go and packer installed,

+* I use mine I created in [my-docker-image-builds](https://github.com/JeffDeCola/my-docker-image-builds)

 A pipeline file [pipeline.yml](https://github.com/JeffDeCola/hello-go-deploy-gce/tree/master/ci/pipeline.yml) shows the entire ci flow.
 Visually, it looks like,